takanori-fujiwara/visuco/README.md

 * If you have not installed python, install python

-    `brew install python`
+    `brew install python3`

-  Check `python2` runs the same version installed above.
+  Check `python3` runs the same version installed above.

-    `which python2`
+    `which python3`

-  If this does not return `/usr/local/bin/python2`, add `export PATH=/usr/local/bin:$PATH` in .bash_profile.
-Also, try to `brew unlink python && brew link python`.
+  If this does not return `/usr/local/bin/python3`, add `export PATH=/usr/local/bin:$PATH` in .bash_profile.
+Also, try to `brew unlink python3 && brew link python3`.

 * Install graph-tool.
 See this requirements and installation. [instruction](https://graph-tool.skewed.de/).